You can carry a gun into the Michigan Capitol. Democrats say it’s a workplace hazard.

 Mitchell Doucette is a professor at Eastern Connecticut State University who has studied the connection between gun laws and workplace violence.

-He and his co-authors’ research found that states and localities with higher firearm prevalence saw higher levels of workplace homicides.
+He and his co-authors’ research found that states that make firearm-carrying easier saw higher levels of workplace gun homicides.

 “Anytime you have greater prevalence of firearms, it presents as a risk factor for future violence,” he said.